jhumelsine/jhumelsine.github.io/_posts/2023-10-09-dependency-injection-design-pattern.md

 >Dependency injection is a technique where an object is passed into a class (injected) instead of having the class create and store the object itself.
 Martin Fowler coined the term in 2004 as a more specific form of the Inversion of Control concept.

-I didn’t understand Dependency Injection at first, and I definitely didn’t realize it could be the design solution to my problem.
+I didn’t understand Dependency Injection at first, and I didn’t realize it could be the design solution to my problem.

 DI is a technique we’ve all used before.
 We inject data into objects all the time.
 Consider the following code that injects a name into `Person` via a constructor argument:
 ```java